The Path to Physical AI

 A mature portfolio of 21 interconnected patents covering spatial encoding, volumetric computation, and cryptographic applications — forming an interlocking fortress of intellectual property ready for industrial deployment.

-CPU-Native & Zero Hallucination
+Exact Intelligence, Zero Hallucination

 The Paradigm Shift